clecap/dante-wiki-production-old/README.md

 http://localhost:8080/wiki-dir/FAQ via `browser`, `wget` or `curl`.
 The DanteWiki should be accessible at http://localhost:8080/wiki-dir/index.php

-# Further Configuration
+# Further Configuration Changes

-Right now you can already use DanteWiki locally (i.e. on the installation machine) using the http protocol.
-However, there are still two restrictions.

-**Local use only:** You have to be logged on to the installation machine in order to use DanteWiki.
-This is not a problem if you want to use DanteWiki only for your own purposes.
-You will still be able to download documents from other DanteWikis but you will not be able to use all features of DanteWiki for distributing, publishing and sharing your documents with others.

-* The access via http is not secure.
-So long as you use
+Right now you can already use DanteWiki through the http protocol.
+However, serving it via http instead of https is still a restriction. ***First*** using http makes the system unsafe, as passwords and data could be eavesdropped by an attacker. ***Second*** some features of the browser are only available to web pages which are serverd via https.
+The automatic window placement on external monitors is just one of several examples.
+***Third*** the configuration of DanteWiki web server currently uses a non-trusted certificate, since I cannot know the domain under which you want to run it.
+This certificate produces a browser warning when accessing the service via https.

+Therefore you will want to make DanteWiki available via https.

+For this, three solutions are available.
+The optimal solution depends on your use case and your IT skills.

-## Solution: Reverse Proxy
+## https Solution: Reverse Proxy

+This is the most secure and convenient solution.
+However, it needs the most IT skills to set up.
+Here, you will
+* set up a reverse proxy which directs the user to the DanteWiki web server and
+* block access to ports 4443 and 8080 on the local machine.

-## Solution: Full Fledged Server
+## https Solution: Server Certificate

+Here, you will
+* buy a web server certificate
+* install the certificate into DanteWiki web server and
+* change the configuration of DanteWiki web server to make the service available on port 443 and
+* change the configuration of DanteWiki web server to redirect an access to port 8080 to port 443

-## Solution: Localhost Certificate
+## https Solution: Localhost Certificate

+Here, you will
+* generate a certificate for localhost using mkcert and
+* install the certificate for localhost on DanteWiki web server

+## Port Change

+We configured DanteWiki web server to use ports 4443 (for https) and 8080 (for http), as these ports most likely are available on the target machine.
+However, these ports are not completely standard and require entering the port number as part of the URL.

+You may want to change the port numbers to the standard 443 (for https) and 80 (for http).

+## How to Make These Configuration Changes

+# TEXTGRAB

 There now remain two problems you might want to solve.
 For a person with some IT skills, they are pretty easy to solve and others may contact us in the future for some setup service and support.